Zoom Fatigue. If you haven’t experienced it, you probably know a loved one who has.

 But how can I help my remote employees feel less isolated without connecting on Zoom?

 Ah yes.
 Herein lies the challenge.
 It is fine to offer Zoom parties, and virtual social events.
 Some people sometimes will really enjoy these opportunities.
 But if you already experience Zoom fatigue, more screen time likely won’t replenish those energy stores even if it’s a non-work-related virtual gathering.
 Facetime isn’t always necessary to feel connected or show you care.
-Here are some examples we really liked from one of our favorite workplace wellness blogs, Wellable:
+Here are some examples we really liked from one of our favorite workplace wellness blogs, Wellable, to help you connect with your staff:

 - Create a meaningful work experience by praising work, even small accomplishments.
 Celebrate individual and team successes.